 \section{Two simple interpolation inequalities in cubes}

 In contrast with \cite{CFRS}, in this paper we have not used the $W^{1,2+\gamma}$ bound to prove the interior $W^{1,2}$ regularity result.
 This has been accomplished thanks to the following interpolation inequality in cubes, which has been used also in our boundary regularity proof.
-Thus, we use the interpolation inequality twice ---with $p=2$ in the interior case and with $p=1$ in the boundary case.
+Thus, we have used the interpolation inequality twice ---with $p=2$ in the interior case and with $p=1$ in the boundary case.

 The inequality concerns the quantity $\int |\nabla u|^{p-1}|D^2 u|\, dx$.
-It is stated in cubes, it does not assume any boundary values, and it is extremely simple to be established.
+It is stated in cubes, it does not assume any boundary values for the function~$u$, and it is extremely simple to be established.
 Indeed, in contrast with other interpolation results for functions with no prescribed boundary values, such as \cite[Theorem~7.28]{GT}, proving our inequality in a cube of~$\R^n$ will be immediate once we prove it in dimension one.\footnote{Instead, the interpolation inequality \cite[Theorem~7.28]{GT} for functions with arbitrary boundary values requires a result on Sobolev seminorms for extension operators (i.e., operators extending functions of~$n$~variables to a larger domain).}